Research Snapshot

 - Processors and protein companies care because the balance between live-animal prices and downstream meat pricing drives margin outcomes.

-- Grain markets care because hog profitability eventually feeds back into demand for corn and soybean meal.
+- Grain markets care because hog margin profile eventually feeds back into demand for corn and soybean meal.

 - Consumer and food channels care because pork is one of the most important protein benchmarks in the retail meat case.

 That makes a large move in lean hogs more than a niche livestock story.
-It can become an early signal for protein inflation, feed demand follow-through, and meat-complex relative value.
+It can become an early indicator for protein inflation, feed demand follow-through, and meat-complex relative value.

 Industry impact